Graded decomposition numbers of Ariki-Koike algebras for blocks of small weight: Introduction

 Graded decomposition matrices for Ariki-Koike algebras defined over a field of positive characteristic are related to those over a field of characteristic 0 by (graded) adjustment matrices whose entries come from $\N[v^{-1}+v]$; in particular, the graded decomposition numbers in characteristic 0 give a lower bound for those in arbitrary characteristic~\cite{BK:Blocks}.
 James' conjecture~\cite{James:Ten}, for Hecke algebras of type $A$, was that when the characteristic of the field is less than the weight of the block, the adjustment matrix is the identity matrix.
 However, as this paper was being written, Williamson announced counterexamples to Lusztig's conjecture and, consequently, to James' conjecture~\cite{Williamson2}.

-The question of when an adjustment matrix is the identity matix is now wide open, for all $r \geq 1$, and it remains to be seen what role the weight of the block plays.
-If $r=2$ and $e=0$ or $e>n$, the decomposition numbers are independent of the characteristic of the field~\cite{BrundanStroppel},~\cite[Corollary~A.5]{HuMathas:QuiverSchurI}, regardless of the weight of the block.
-In this paper, we present certain other blocks, when $r=3$ and when $r=4$, in which the decomposition numbers are also independent of the characteristic of the field.
+The question of when an adjustment matrix is the identity matrix is now wide open, for all $r \geq 1$, and it remains to be seen what role the weight of the block plays.
+If $r=2$ and the quantum characteristic $e$ satisfies $e=0$ or $e>n$, the decomposition numbers are independent of the characteristic of the field~\cite{BrundanStroppel},~\cite[Appendix~B]{HuMathas:QuiverSchurI}, regardless of the weight of the block.
+In this paper, we present certain other blocks, when $r=3$ in which the decomposition numbers are also independent of the characteristic of the field.
 We first complete the description of the decomposition matrices for blocks of weight at most two.
 The blocks that we need to consider are indecomposable core blocks, with $r=3$.
-We have the following simple description of the corresponding decomposition numbers.
+(The definition of an indecomposable core block is given in Section~\ref{Defns}, while the combinatorial definitions required below appear in Section~\ref{CombDefns}.)
+We have the following simple description of the decomposition numbers for these blocks.
 If $\bmu$ and $\blam$ are multipartitions in the same block, write $\bmu \leadsto \blam$ if $\blam$ is formed from $\bmu$ by removing a single rim hook from component $k$ and attaching it to component $k+1$, where $k \in \{1,2,\ldots,r-1\}$.
 Write $\bmu \rel \blam$ if $\bmu \leadsto \blam$ and the leg lengths of these two hooks are equal.
 If $\blam$ is a Kleshchev multipartition, let $\widetilde{\blam}=(\blam^{\diamond})'$ denote the conjugate of the image of $\blam$ under the generalisation of the Mullineux involution.
-(See, for example,~\cite[\S 3.10]{BK:GradedDecomp}.)

 \begin{thm} Suppose that $\blam$ and $\bmu$ are $3$-multipartitions in an indecomposable core block of weight 2 and that $\blam$ is a Kleshchev multipartition.
 Then

 \end{thm}

 This formula is close in spirit to the formulae given by Richards~\cite[Theorem~4.4]{Richards} for decomposition numbers of weight 2 blocks of Hecke algebras of type $A$ and Fayers~\cite[Theorem~3.18]{Fayers:WeightTwo} for certain weight 2 blocks of Hecke algebras of type $B$.
 A faster way to compute the decomposition matrix for our blocks is given in Theorem~\ref{MainTheorem} where, for each Kleshchev multipartition $\blam$, we list the multipartitions $\bmu$ such that $D^\blam$ is a composition factor of $S^\bmu$.
 In fact, the proof of Theorem~\ref{MainTheorem2} follows from case-by-case analysis of Theorem~\ref{MainTheorem}.